Here's what you need to know...

 When to Walk

 Timing isn't super crucial when it comes to walking.
 If you just want to be fitter and healthier then walk whenever you can.
 The total duration doesn't even have to be continuous.
-If you want to burn fat, the best time to walk is in the morning in a fasted state as explained above.
+If you want to burn fat, the best time to walk is in the morning before breakfast.

 What to Do

-The goal is to perform a brisk walk, often coupled with an incline, for a reasonable duration.
-The incline is a great way to increase calorie burning – a good goal is to find a level that allows you to burn 8-10 cals/min.
+Walk briskly.
+Couple it with an incline or hills on occasion.
+Go for a reasonable duration.
+The incline is a great way to increases the calories you'll burn.
+Find a level that allows you to burn 8-10 calories a minute.
 You're still walking, so any muscle catabolism will be minimal.

-- Most can hopefully complete the beginner program relatively easily.
+- Most lifters can complete the beginner program relatively easily.

-- The intermediate program is likely the best program for the majority of readers to start out with.
+- The intermediate program is best suited for the majority of lifters.

-- The advanced program is a good program to work up to, particularly if you're under 200 lbs.
+- The advanced program is a good program to work up to, particularly if you weigh less than 200 pounds.

 - It's much better to start off with a program that's a little easy and let it progress than to start off with a program that's too hard.
-One shouldn't come close to failing on any of these workouts, particularly for the first month.
+You shouldn't come close to failing on these workouts.
 If you do then you started at least one level too high.

 Beginner: Would have difficulty walking 3.5 mph at 5% incline for 45 minutes.